cnelson87/GulpES6/README.md

 ## Workflow

 All development work should be done in the 'src' directory.
-Use the gulp commands below for running the project locally and processing for handoff to QA/Staging/Production.
+Use the gulp commands below for running the project locally and compiling for production.

 ## Gulp Commands

-- `gulp` : Default task packages all files for delivery to staging or production, and outputs to a 'public' folder.
-Copies all static assets, lints and compiles javascript, lints and compiles SASS, optimizes JS and CSS
+- `gulp` : Default task packages all files for delivery to staging or production, and outputs to a 'prod' folder.
+Copies all static assets, lints and compiles javascript, lints and compiles SASS, optimizes JS and CSS.
-- `gulp --dev` : Same as default gulp command minus JS and CSS optimization, and outputs to a 'local' folder.
+- `gulp --dev` : Same as default gulp command minus JS and CSS optimization, and outputs to a 'dev' folder.
 Runs a local static server with automatic live-reloading, watches all files for changes.

 ## NPM scripts